jakeleyhr/GetVISTA/README.md

 silver-eye --> zosterops_lateralis_melanops
 ```

-Finally, you can search the Ensembl database for all species contained within a taxon using **-tax**.
+Finally, you can search the Ensembl genome browser database for all species contained within a taxon using **-tax**.
 This can take a few seconds to run, especially for large taxa, and the taxon name must be spelled correctly.
 For example:
 ```
 $ enspecies -tax felidae